SaFRO: Satisfaction-Aware Fusion via Dual-Relative Policy Optimization for Short-Video Search: Experiment

 \subsection{Online Experiment}

 To validate the feasibility and effectiveness of SaFRO in a real-world environment, we deployed SaFRO within Kuaishou’s production search system for a large-scale online A/B test.
-We allocated 10\% of total search traffic to the experimental group over a two-month period, ensuring both statistical significance and broad representativeness.
+We allocated 10\% of total search traffic to the experimental group over a two-month period, ensuring both statistical significance and broad representativeness across diverse users and query scenarios.
 The proposed method was evaluated against a competitive DDPG-based baseline optimized for user engagement.
-As presented in Table~\ref{tab:ab_test}, the results confirm that SaFRO significantly improves immediate user engagement metrics.
+As presented in Table~\ref{tab:ab_test}, SaFRO consistently improves immediate user engagement metrics, including CTR, LPR, and watch time, while reducing QRR, suggesting that users are less likely to reformulate queries and thus indicating improved search satisfaction and better intent fulfillment.
 Furthermore, as illustrated in Figure~\ref{fig:retention_ab}, SaFRO exhibits a sustained upward trend in user retention relative to the baseline over the 60-day period.
-This continuous divergence empirically verifies SaFRO’s capability to drive long-term user satisfaction and platform loyalty.
+This continuous divergence empirically verifies SaFRO’s capability to drive long-term user satisfaction and platform loyalty, rather than merely optimizing short-term engagement signals.